casvanluijtelaar/paged_vertical_calendar/README.md

 ## :wave: Get Involved

 If this package is useful to you please :thumbsup: on [pub.dev](https://pub.dev/packages) and :star: on github.
-If you have any Issues, recommendtions or pull requests I'd love to see them!
+If you have any Issues, recommendations or pull requests I'd love to see them!